‘De Morgen’ writes that the current generation of politicians is devoid of vision.

 2) A Federal Government with the Christian democrats as the only Flemish party.

-However, this would be a betrayal for Flanders.
+But this would be a betrayal of Flanders.

 The Financial daily De Tijd notes that the fall of the Leterme government has had little impact on the financial markets.

 However, this could change if the there was a real possibility of Belgium splitting.